nurazilah95/Student-Pathway-after-SPM/README.md

 # WQD7001 Principles of Data Science Group Project
 Group members :
-1. Mohammad Naqiuddin
+1. Muhammad Naqiuddin Kamil bin Mohd Rahhim   17218930
 2. Nurbayani binti Halim                      17202175
 3. Zarrief Sofea Abdul Wahid                  17201280
 4. Nur Azilah Baharuddin                      17201308

 ## Introduction
 Our app is targeted for students interested in pursuing a higher education in Malaysia after SPM.
 Many of them are unsure of how to do so, this would be a great platform for them.